-What are the risks for males and females?
+What are the risks?

 Sodium valproate is an effective anti-seizure medication (ASM), and for some people with epilepsy it is the only medication that controls their seizures.
 Various different forms of sodium valproate are available, including Epilim, Depakote, Convulex, Episenta, Epival, Kentlim, Orlept, Sodium Valproate, Syonell, Valpal, Belvo and Dyzantil.
 It may also be called 'valproate' or 'valproic acid'.